bennett000/mochaccino/README.md

-# moccasin
+# Mochaccino
 United js test tools

 Mocha is great but having asserts, spies and assert plugins spread out as separate projects is a bit frustrating, especially when you have to jump around all of the different documentations or setup test environment.

-Moccasin try to solve that by:
+Mochaccino try to solve that by:
 - providing all of the mocha components together already setup
 - simple and predictable jasmine-like expectations interface
 - documentation for expectations/spies/tests in ONE place

-Moccasin works as a thin wrapper around mocha, chai, sinon and chai-sinon.
+Mochaccino works as a thin wrapper around mocha, chai, sinon and chai-sinon.

 ## Quick start

 ```
 npm install -g mocha
-npm install pawelgalazka/moccasin
+npm install mochaccino
 npm install --save-dev babel@5
 mkdir test
 ```